 “Sensus Divinitatis” is Latin for “sense of the divine”—a sort of sixth sense human beings may have for a presence beyond both magic and modern management, metrics, and manipulation.
-Technically, philosophically speaking its more of a disposition or capacity for directed wonder, awe, and gratitude.
+Philosophically speaking, its more of a disposition or capacity that separates us from other animals: an evolutionarily unnecessary capacity for directed wonder, awe, and gratitude.

 Why that title?
 First of all, the idea that we are wired with a “sense of the divine” arises from my training, which includes a PhD in religious diversity from a secular university and a Masters of Divinity from a divinity college.
 The term gives room to explore both my religious studies and theological backgrounds—both religious culture and personal faith.